getkeops/keops/doc/api/math-operations.rst

 :math:`\text{Reduction}` is a Sum, LogSumExp or any other standard operation (see :ref:`part.reduction` for the full list of supported reductions).

-We now describe the symbolic syntax that can be used through KeOps' bindings.
+We now describe the symbolic syntax that can be used through all KeOps bindings.

 .. _`part.varCategory`: